Kathamii/TINF15B4MCJI/docs/Software_Requirements_Specification.md

 The user is expected to be familiar with standard website design like buttons, chat, etc. and knows how to use them.

-#### Familiarity with board game
+#### Familiarity with quiz game

-The user should have knowledge about standard board game components like moving across a playing field, throwing a dice and so on.
+The user should have knowledge about standard quiz game components like answering questions with four possible answers.

 #### Language